Magen David Adom: Relation to International Red Cross and Red Crescent Movement

-Since the mid-1990s, there has also been extensive and growing co-operation between MDA and the ICRC including, among other things, a USD$2.2 million expenditure on strengthening ties between the two organizations, the signing in 2000 of a two-year co-operation statement, the permanent placement of an ICRC co-operation officer in MDA headquarters, and extensive support of the MDA's blood bank activities.
+Since the mid-1990s, there has been extensive and growing co-operation between MDA and the ICRC including, among other things, a $2.2 million expenditure on strengthening ties between the two organizations, the signing in 2000 of a two-year co-operation statement, the permanent placement of an ICRC co-operation officer in MDA headquarters, and extensive support of the MDA's blood bank activities.
 In addition, there are bilateral cooperation agreements between MDA and a number of national Red Cross societies.

 On 7 December 2005, a diplomatic conference of states party to the Geneva Conventions adopted a third additional protocol, thereby introducing a new protective emblem, dubbed the "Red Crystal."
-This third protocol emblem is hailed as a truly universal emblem free of religious, ethnic, or political connotation.
-The new symbol is a red square frame tilted at a 45-degree angle.
+This third protocol emblem is hailed as a universal emblem free of religious, ethnic, or political connotation.
+The new symbol is a red square frame tilted at a forty-five–degree angle.
 According to the rules of the third additional protocol, MDA can continue to use the Red Star of David as its sole emblem for indicative purposes within Israel.
 For indicative use in missions abroad, MDA can, depending on the specific situation in the host country, either incorporate the Red Star of David inside the Red Crystal or use the Red Crystal alone.

 On 22 June 2006, MDA was recognised by the ICRC and admitted as a full member of the International Federation of Red Cross and Red Crescent societies, following adoption of the Red Crystal symbol in the statutes of the International Red Cross and Red Crescent Movement on the same level as the Red Cross and Red Crescent symbols.

 The MDA's admission to the International Federation was conditioned on agreements signed in 2005 with the Palestine Red Crescent Society.
 Under these agreements, the red Magen David symbol could not be used in countries other than Israel; moreover the MDA agreed not to operate in the West Bank or in East Jerusalem.